 Need for Consultation

 Colleges and departments are free to discuss and seek input from other colleges and departments during curricular development.
-When developing new courses, revising established courses, dropping established courses, or if a course being dropped/added to a curriculum is outside of the program’s college, the initiating department or program should consult as widely as possible with other Colleges, departments, or programs when they meet any one or more of the following criteria:
+When developing new courses, revising established courses, dropping established courses, or if a course being dropped/added to a curriculum is outside of the program’s college, the initiating department or program should seek official consultation as widely as possible with other Colleges, departments, or programs when they meet any one or more of the following criteria:

 - Duplication or significant overlap may occur.
 In an effort to avoid duplication or significant overlap of course content between departments, a keyword search of the course catalog is available at https://www.acs.ncsu.edu/php/coursecat/directory.php to search for already existing courses that may have similarities in content to the proposed course.
 Duplication of courses on the same subject at the same level by different departments or programs should be avoided.
 Exceptions to this guideline will require special justification.